There's something truly spectacular about the royals and their love lives.

 Snaps from the day show Charlene went through a range of emotions, from sobbing to smiling.

-The couple have since become parents to two-year-old twins, Princess Gabriella Therese Marie and Prince Jacques Honore Rainier.
+The couple have since become parents to three-year-old twins, Princess Gabriella Therese Marie and Prince Jacques Honore Rainier.

 The pair have moved on from their turbulent past and seem to be the picture of love.